facebook/react-native-website/docs/react-native-gradle-plugin.md

 ### `hermesFlags`

 The list of flags to pass to `hermesc`.
-By default is just `["-O", "-output-source-map"]`.
+By default is `["-O", "-output-source-map"]`.
 You can customize it as follows

 ```groovy
 hermesFlags = ["-O", "-output-source-map"]